kdouda/chat-tui/readme.md

 * list of connected users, system messages when a user leaves or join the room
 * relatively light-weight client

+## How to run it

+* install dependencies (npm i) in both directories
+* to run the server, type node ./server.js
+* to run the client, type node ./client.js
+* use tab to switch between ui elements, arrow keys to navigate in lists / menus
+* press ESC to exit the application at any time

 ## Drawbacks and known issues

 * users can log into the same account simultaneously (not really an issue, but it should at least notify the user?)